csv/ddpy/readme.md

 A MIDI file contains up to 128 different instruments (columns).
 Each of these contains up to 16 different tracks.
-Within each track, we have a bunch of events, including
+Within each track, we have a bunch of events, like discrete notes and bends in pitch.
+There are also "meta-events", which include lyrics.

-* note
-* ...

-There are also "meta-events", which include

-* a
-* b

 Why do we need this concept of events?
 We are using a MIDI file, but you can also emit MIDI events directly to other software, live.
 These live events use the same protocol as the events in our file.

+ddpy currently only implements discrete notes.
+That is, you can say that a note should be played at a constant pitch for a certain period of time.

 ## Preparing our data so the music sounds nice
 I've come up with a few elements in the production of interesting data music.

-scaling

 ### Data must have a noticeable pattern.
 Random music gets boring quickly.